 Community Law Waikato ("the Centre") is a registered charitable trust and has been in operation since 1995.
 Three passionate individuals, one lawyer, one manager and a part time receptionist began a mission to meet the unmet legal need in Waikato.

-Today, we have a paid team of 16 employees and an army of volunteers.
+Today, we have a paid team of 18 employees and an army of volunteers.
 The Centre is governed by a Board of Trustees who volunteer their time and expertise to support the various operational demands.

 The Centre operates from a central hub based in Kirikiriroa Hamilton and can help people living in the entire Waikato region.

-Although Community Law Waikato - Te Tari Ture ā-Hapori o Waikato, is a not for profit entity, we believe our clients expect and deserve a professional quality service.
-Community law centres are NOT exempt from compliance with the Lawyers and Conveyancers Act and Client Care and Conduct Rules.
+Although Te Tari Ture aa-Hapori o Waikato, is a not for profit entity, we believe our clients expect and deserve a professional quality service.

 Our service covers an extensive range of legal areas to cater for diverse community needs.
 In some instances, a client may only need basic legal advice or information, whereas in other instances a client may require further assistance or representation by a solicitor.
 Some matters only take an hour to resolve whereas some matters could take years to resolve.